Bitcoin-Calendar/calendar-landing/content/roadmap/index.md

 type: "page"
 ---

-This document outlines the development roadmap for the Bitcoin Calendar project, organized by quarter with specific goals and milestones.
+This page outlines the development roadmap for the Bitcoin Calendar project, organized by quarter with specific goals and milestones.

 ## Q2 2025 (April-June)